A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Biochemical processes involve chemical reactions that occur in living organisms.
+• Biochemical processes involve chemical reactions occurring within living organisms.

-• These reactions are essential for life and maintain homeostasis.
+• These reactions are vital for life and maintaining homeostasis (a stable internal environment).

-• They are catalyzed by enzymes, which increase the rate of reactions.
+• They are typically catalyzed by enzymes, which significantly speed up reaction rates.

-• Types of biochemical reactions include metabolism, protein synthesis, and DNA replication.
+• Types of biochemical reactions include metabolism, protein synthesis, DNA replication, and many others.

 Main Concepts